dan-singer/hyper-hacker/README.md

     - Level 5: Gotta Go Fast
         - Oh wait, you wanted to be able to CLICK these elements?

+### React Conversion
+- Because of the nature of levels 0, 2, 5, and tutorial, they will not be converted to React components.
+- Dan
+    - Help
+    - level-select
+    - 1
+    - 3
+    - 4
+- Emily
+    - login
+    - signup

 ## API
 **/login**
 - GET